dzarkV/dzarkV/README.md

 #### Bio

-- 🎓 I graduated with a bachelor's degree in **Linguistics** from Bogotá City National University of Colombia.
+- 🎓 I graduated with a bachelor's degree in **Linguistics** from National University of Colombia.
 - 🌱 I’m currently learning **Language technologies for information extraction** for AI.
 - 🔥 I'm have a passion for Python and Pharo/Smalltalk languajes: the first for general-purposes, and last for pure OOP.
 - 🔧 I love working on Linux...
 You can customize it!